Sqlldr Control File Defaultifempty

 When SQL*Loader must discontinue a direct path or conventional path load before it is finished, some rows have probably already been committed or marked with savepoints.
 To continue the discontinued load, use the

-parameter to specify the number of logical records that have already been processed by the previous load.
-At the time the load is discontinued, the value forSKIP
+SKIPparameter to specify the number of logical records that have already been processed by the previous load.
+At the time the load is discontinued, the value forSKIPis written to the log file in a message similar to the following:This message specifying the value of the

-parameter is preceded by a message indicating why the load was discontinued.Note that for multiple-table loads, the value of the
+SKIPparameter is preceded by a message indicating why the load was discontinued.Note that for multiple-table loads, the value of the

-parameter is displayed only if it is the same for all tables.Assembling Logical Records from Physical Records
+SKIPparameter is displayed only if it is the same for all tables.Assembling Logical Records from Physical Records

 As of Oracle9i, user-defined record sizes larger than 64 KB are supported (see READSIZE (read buffer size)).
 This reduces the need to break up logical records into multiple physical records.
 However, there may still be situations in which you may want to do so.
 At some point, when you want to combine those multiple physical records back into one logical record, you can use one of the following clauses, depending on your data: